tock/tock/doc/reference/trd-appid.md

 8.4 Short ID Considerations
 -------------------------------

-It is RECOMMENDED that the `Fixed` field of `ShortID` be completely hidden and unknown to modules that use `ShortID` to manage security policies.
-They should depend on obtaining `ShortID` values based on known names or methods.
+It is RECOMMENDED that the `Fixed` field of `ShortId` be completely hidden and unknown to modules that use `ShortId` to manage security policies.
+They should depend on obtaining `ShortId` values based on known names or methods.
 For example, the implementation of an Identifier Policy can define a method, `privileged_id`, which returns the Short ID associated with special privileges.
-Kernel modules which want to give these processes extra permissions can check whether the `ShortID` associated with a process matches the `ShortID` returned from `privileged_id`.
-Alternatively, when they are initialized, they can be passed a slice or array of `ShortID`s which are allowed; system initialization generates this set once and passes it into the module so it does not need to maintain a reference to the structure implementing `Compress`.
+Kernel modules which want to give these processes extra permissions can check whether the `ShortId` associated with a process matches the `ShortId` returned from `privileged_id`.
+Alternatively, when they are initialized, they can be passed a slice or array of `ShortId`s which are allowed; system initialization generates this set once and passes it into the module so it does not need to maintain a reference to the structure implementing `Compress`.